top of page

 History Khwaja Gharib Nawaz Birth And Early Life

-Hazrat Khwaja Moinuddin was born (536 AD) at Chishty in Sistan, which is also known as Sajistan, East Persia.
-The peace of the Muslim world was horribly disturbed.
-Sistan and its surrounding lands were experiencing unprecedented bloodshed and plunder at the hands of barbarous Tartars and other rebels.
+Hazrat Khwaja Moinuddin was born in 536 AD at Chishty in Sistan, also known as Sajistan, in East Persia.
+During this period, the Muslim world faced significant turmoil.
+Sistan and its surrounding regions were experiencing unprecedented bloodshed and plunder by barbarous Tartars and other rebels.

-These intruders had taken advantage of the weak government of Sultan Sanjar.
-The lives and honour of the people were in constant danger.
-The wild Tartars had completely destroyed the followers of the Muslim nation.
-They outraged humanity practically in all the centres of the 600-year-old Muslim civilization and culture.
+These intruders took advantage of the weak government of Sultan Sanjar.
+The lives and honor of the people were in constant danger.
+The Tartars decimated the followers of the Muslim nation, attacking centers of the 600-year-old Muslim civilization and culture.

 Migration to Neshapur